kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 b -= 2; # b = b - 1
 ```

+These are called updating operations: <https://docs.julialang.org/en/v1/manual/mathematical-operations/#Updating-operators>

-With one exception, these are all just a short hand for the longer assignment form.
+Updating operations are just a short hand for the longer assignment form.

 ## Broadcasting

-The exception is the special syntax `.=`, which instead of assignment does what mutability does.
+In Julia there's a special syntax that you can use (`.`) in front of normal operators (e.g. `.=`), which, instead of assignment, does a mutation operation.
 When you see `.=`, it is "broadcasting" the `=` operation on all elements of the LHS.

 ```julia